Harsh-Gehlot/Virtual-Canvas/README.md

   * Press 'q' if you wanna exit.

  I'm open to suggestions or changes that you maybe have and want to provide.
+ ## Reference
   Check out this video -  https://youtu.be/7A1g8UBR5zo